bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 and [other projects](../../about/#open-source-projects).
 And **don't get me wrong: I am personally far from being perfect, but I try to improve every day.**

 Last but not least the following practices are purely related to **soft skills**.
-I won't touch in this post how you should design your system or write your code. **If you did not already notice, probably most of your work as the maintainer will be communication with the people.**
+I won't touch in this post how you should design your system or write your code. **If you did not already notice, probably most of your work as the maintainer will be communication with humans.**

 ## 1. Be Polite and Friendly.